ccokee/eventd-operator/README.md

 - A running Kubernetes cluster.
 - Access to create custom resources and deploy controllers in the cluster.
-- A Telegram bot and access to a Telegram channel.
+- A Telegram bot and access to a Telegram channel for notifications.
+- Google Cloud Platform (GCP) credentials with the necessary permissions to publish messages to Pub/Sub topics.

 ## Deployment